Google's advertising tech targeted in European publishers' complaint

 By Foo Yun Chee

-BRUSSELS (Reuters) - Alphabet unit Google on Friday became the target of an antitrust complaint by the European Publishers Council over its digital advertising business, which could potentially strengthen EU antitrust chief Margrethe Vestager's investigation into the issue.
+BRUSSELS (Reuters) -Google on Friday was targeted in an antitrust complaint by the European Publishers Council over its digital advertising business, potentially strengthening EU antitrust chief Margrethe Vestager's investigation into the issue.

 About 16% of its revenue came from the company's display or network business, in which other media companies use Google technology to sell ads on their website and apps.